tonik/docs/child-theme-development.md

 ### Accessing Child and Parent Theme Configs

-After learning about prefixes from previous paragraphIt is now clear that child theme configuration can be accessed at `child.config` service name.
+After learning about prefixes from the previous paragraph.
+It is now clear that child theme configuration can be accessed at `child.config` service name.

 ```php
 // Gets child theme config values ...